noelvissers/esp32-smart-clock/README.md

 A lot more was possible with WiFi intergration on the ESP32, so thats what made me pick up this project again.
 I'm most interested in hardware (that's also what I studied) but during this project I learned a lot about C++ in general, so it was a good learning experience.
 I know the code can get a lot cleaner if I remove some globals vars and structure some things a bit different, but I found a lot of that out while already being pretty far into the project.
 Maybe something to change in the future, but not for now.

 ## Features
+//Why is this clock 'smart'
-//Pics/different modes
+//Gif of different modes
 //Picture config portal
 //Automatic timezone/DST

 ## Table of content
 - [Features](#features)